Home (The X-Files)

 "Home" is the second episode of the fourth season of the American science fiction television series The X-Files, which originally aired on the Fox network on October 11, 1996.
 Directed by Kim Manners, it was written by Glen Morgan and James Wong.
 "Home" is a "monster-of-the-week" story, unconnected to the overarching mythology of The X-Files.
 Watched by 18.85 million viewers, the initial broadcast had a Nielsen rating of 11.9.
 "Home" was the first episode of The X-Files to carry a viewer discretion warning for graphic content.
 It would have been the only episode to receive a TV-MA rating upon broadcast, but it aired two months before the December 19, 1996 introduction of the TV Parental Guidelines.
 Critics were generally complimentary, and praised the disturbing nature of the plot; several made comparisons to the work of director Tobe Hooper.
 Some reviewers felt the violence was excessive.

 The series centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson), who work on cases linked to the paranormal, collectively called "X-Files".
 Mulder is a believer in the paranormal; the skeptical Scully was initially assigned to debunk his work, but the two have developed a deep friendship.
 In this episode, Mulder and Scully investigate the death of a baby born with severe physical defects.
 Traveling to the small isolated town of Home, Pennsylvania, the pair meet the Peacocks, a family of deformed farmers who have not left their house in a decade.
 Initially, Mulder suspects the brothers kidnapped and raped a woman to father the child, but the investigation uncovers a long history of incest involving the Peacocks' own mother.

 "Home" marks the return of writers Morgan and Wong, who left the show following its second season.
 They attempted to make the episode as ambitious and shocking as possible and were inspired by real-life events, including the documentary Brother's Keeper and a story from Charlie Chaplin's autobiography about an encounter with a family in rural Wales.
 The graphic content of the script attracted controversy from early in the production process.
-Commentators have identified themes within the episode that satirize the American Dream, address globalization, and explore the nature of motherhood.
-It has been cited as a seminal episode of The X-Files by critics and crew members.
+Commentators have interpreted the episode as satirizing the American Dream, addressing globalization, and exploring the nature of motherhood.
+Critics and crew members describe "Home" as a seminal episode of The X-Files.